What is the current yearly gross for this route?

 What type of vehicle do I need?

-The current owner operates this business with the following vehicles that are included with the sale of the business:
+The current owner operates this business using the following vehicles that are included with the sale of the business:

 2016 Ford E350,